How The Kenyan Forest Service Can Dramatically Boost Their Revenue and Conservation Objectives at the same time.

 The economic implications could be profound.
 Even a modest expansion of recreational access to forests could generate billions of shillings in additional economic activity over time.
 Camping fees, trail permits, bike rentals, guiding, accommodation, transport, restaurants and events would all create employment opportunities.
 Unlike extractive industries, these economies depend upon forests remaining healthy and attractive.
 A degraded forest loses recreational value quickly; a protected forest gains value year after year.

-Perhaps most importantly, multi-use forestry diversifies the identity of forests themselves.
+Perhaps most importantly, multi-use diversifies the identity of forests themselves.
 They cease being viewed only as timber reserves or protected watersheds and instead become living public assets that contribute directly to national wellbeing, tourism and employment.